 Ask Me About...

 **The deadline to register at an Ask Me About station has passed.
-The weight lifting activity is still accepting volunteers, however!
-We invite you to sign up through the registration link above.**
+Thank you for your interest!**

 Celebrate the 100th anniversary of MIT’s move to Cambridge with the Cambridge Science Festival to engage the public with MIT’s fascinating research, student activities, and people.
 Help Cambridge get to know MIT better by volunteering at an Ask Me About station in one of Cambridge’s busy squares.